tari-labs/tari-university/src/protocols/mimblewimble-mp-bp-utxo/MainReport.md

 A [Mimblewimble](../mimblewimble-1/MainReport.md) blockchain relies on two complementary aspects to provide security:
 [Pedersen Commitments](../../cryptography/bulletproofs-protocols/MainReport.md#pedersen-commitments-and-elliptic-curve-pedersen-commitments)
 and range proofs (in the form of [Bulletproof range proofs](../../cryptography/bulletproofs-and-mimblewimble/MainReport.md)).
+Pedersen Commitments, example $ C(v,k) = (vH + kG) $, provide perfectly hiding and computationally binding commitments.
+(Refer to [Appendix A](#appendix-a-notation-used) for all notation used.)

-Pedersen Commitments provide perfectly hiding and computationally binding commitments.
-In Mimblewimble, this means that an adversary cannot determine the value of a transaction, even with infinite computing power (perfectly binding) while he could, with an infeasible large amount of processing power, determine the blinding factor (computationally binding).
+In Mimblewimble this means that an adversary, with infinite computing power, can determine alternate pairs
+$ v ^\prime , k ^\prime $ such that $ C(v,k) = C(v ^\prime , k ^\prime) $ in a reasonable time, to open the commitment
+to another value when challenged (computationally binding).
+However, it will be impossible to determine the specific pair $ v, k $ used to create the commitment, because there are multiple pairs that can produce the same $ C $ (perfectly hiding).

-In addition to range proofs assuring that all values are positive and not too large, strictly in the range $ [0,2^{64} - 1] $, it also prohibits third parties locking away one's funds as demonstrated in the next section.
+In addition to range proofs assuring that all values are positive and not too large, strictly in the range
+$ [0,2^{64} - 1] $, it also prohibits third parties locking away one's funds as demonstrated in the next section.
 Since Mimblewimble commitments are totally confidential and ownership cannot be proved, anyone can try to spend or mess with unspent coins embedded in those commitments.
 Fortunately, any new UTXO requires a range proof, and this is impossible to create if the input commitment cannot be opened.

 ### The importance of Range Proofs

 The role that Bulletproof range proofs play in securing the blockchain can be demonstrated as follows.
+Let
-(Refer to [Appendix A](#appendix-a-notation-used) for all notation used.)
-Let $ C\_a(v\_1 , k\_1) $ be the "closed" input UTXO commitment from Alice that a bad actor, Bob, is trying to lock away.
+$ C\_a(v\_1 , k\_1) $ be the "closed" input UTXO commitment from Alice that a bad actor, Bob, is trying to lock away.
 Bob knows that all commitments in a Mimblewimble blockchain are additionally homomorphic.
 This means that he can theoretically use Alice's commitment as input and create a new opposing output in a transaction that sums to a commitment of the value $ 0 $, i.e. $ (\mathbf{0}) $.
 For this opposing output Bob will attempt to add an additional blinding factor $ k\_{x} $ to the commitment in such a way that the miners validating the transactions will not complain.

 A valid Mimblewimble transaction would have the following form: